Priyansh42/College-Database-Management-System/README.md

 # College-Database-Management-System

-It is a simple console based Application without GUI developed using C++.
+It is a console based Application without GUI developed using C++.

 It shows effective implementation of class and object of the programming language.